-The tokenized real-world asset market is quoted as $20 billion, $36 billion, or $338 billion depending on the source—and all three numbers are correct.
-The confusion stems from methodological differences: "distributed" RWA counts only freely transferable tokens, "total" RWA includes platform-locked assets, and adding stablecoins captures the full on-chain ecosystem.
-Meanwhile, institutional private chains like Broadridge DLR process $9 trillion monthly—volume invisible to most public dashboards.
+The tokenized real-world asset market is quoted as ~$30 billion, ~$34 billion, or ~$354 billion depending on the source, and all three numbers are correct.
+The confusion stems from methodological differences: "distributed" RWA counts only freely transferable tokens, "total" RWA includes platform-locked assets, and adding stablecoins captures the full on-chain ecosystem (RWA + stablecoins).
+Meanwhile, institutional private chains like Broadridge DLR process roughly $9 trillion in monthly transaction volume (flow, not market size), invisible to most public dashboards.

 Last month, a portfolio manager at a major pension fund asked me a simple question: "How big is the RWA market?"
 I gave him three numbers.
 He thought I was being evasive.
 I wasn't.
-The tokenized real-world asset market is simultaneously $20 billion, $36 billion, and $338 billion—and understanding why is the difference between sounding informed and sounding confused in your next board meeting.
+The tokenized real-world asset market is simultaneously ~$30 billion distributed, ~$34 billion total, and ~$354 billion including stablecoins (RWA + stablecoins), and understanding why is the difference between sounding informed and sounding confused in your next board meeting.

 When BlackRock's Larry Fink declares tokenization "the next generation for markets," analysts scramble to size the opportunity.
 But they're measuring different things.
 Here's what's actually happening: